rladies/riverside/events.md

 				</header>
 				<!-- Add more details here -->
 				<p>Hello RiveRside community ;-)</p>
-				<p>JCome join us for a virtual meeting of networking and learning next Tuesday, April 13th, 12:00 PM (PST).
-Don't forget to RSVP in our Meetup to get access to the meeting's ID and password.</p>
+			<p>Join us for a virtual meeting of networking and learning next Thursday, September 23th, at 10:00 AM (PST).
+Don't forget to RSVP in our <a href="https://www.meetup.com/rladies-riverside/events/280747902/">Meetup</a> to get access to the meeting ID and password.</p>
-				<p>Whether you are new to R or a data scientist, join us for an introduction to Maps in R. We will introduce a variety of packages to use coordinates from a dataframe and create maps without GIS software.</p>
+			<p>We will learn how to navigate between GitHub and R-studio.
+These tools
+will be helpful for collaborative coding, version control, and developing reproducible workflows.
+Please make a GitHub account and download R-studio before the session.</p>
-				<p>At the end of the meeting, we will have time to help each other with any R-related questions.
+			<p>At the end of the meeting, we will have time to help each other with any
-				Don't forget to RSVP in our <a href="https://www.meetup.com/rladies-riverside/events/277326999/">Meetup</a> to get access to the meeting's ID and password.</p>
+R-related questions.
+Please have R and RStudio already installed on your computers.</p>
-						<p>Big thanks to UCR Library and UCR GradQuant for supporting us, and to our guest speaker *Tessa Shates* from the Department of Entomology at UCR!</p>
+			<p>Big thanks to UCR Library and UCR GradQuant for supporting us, and to
+our guest speaker *Kaleigh Fisher* from the Department of Entomology at UCR!</p>
 				<p>See you soon!</p>
 				<ul class="actions">
-					<li><a href="https://www.meetup.com/rladies-riverside/events/277326999/" class="button">Register here</a></li>
+					<li><a href="https://www.meetup.com/rladies-riverside/events/280747902/" class="button">Register here</a></li>
-					<li><a href="https://github.com/rladies/riverside/blob/master/Presentations/2021_04_13/README.md" class="button">Slides and code here</a></li>
 				</ul>
 			</div>
 		</div>